 Over the duration of the course students will, over a series of individual and group projects, engage with audio recording, sound design / creation and audio post production and employ professional software and hardware tools to facilitate the creation of stereophonic sound synchronised to a moving image sequence.

-This course will run as series of seminars, talks and practical lab/workshop sessions which will cover key topics in sound production for the moving image, including the following topics in Semester One:
+This course will run as series of seminars, talks and practical lab/workshop sessions which will cover key topics in sound production for the moving image.
+In Semester Two the following topics will be covered: